Mamakhub/PVM/README.md

 - ✅ CRC error checking
 - ✅ Automatic device ID generation

-### Future Enhancements
-- 🔄 Web interface for configuration
-- 🔄 Battery level monitoring
-- 🔄 Improved packet routing algorithms
-- 🔄 Maritime weather integration

-## Technical Specifications

-- **Microcontroller**: ESP32-WROOM-32
-- **GPS Module**: NEO-6M (UART interface)
-- **Radio**: LoRa SX1276/SX1278 (433 MHz)
-- **Communication Range**: Up to 2km (line of sight)
-- **GPS Accuracy**: ±3 meters
-- **Power Consumption**: ~200mA active, <1mA deep sleep
-- **Operating Voltage**: 3.3V

 ## License
 This project is open source.
 Please check the repository for license details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Create an issue on the GitHub repository
-3. Provide serial monitor output and hardware setup details

----

-**Note**: This system is designed for emergency communication and should not be relied upon as the sole means of maritime safety communication.
-Always carry proper marine safety equipment as required by local regulations.